 “Then.
 Then I’m just holding on for no reason.”
 She watched Sans walk up to her.
 Waiting.

 “So.”
 Sans wasn’t saying anything.
-“Asgore doesn’t know Alphys code any better than Papyrus.
-He says if the whole Underground is on the line though, it’s going to either be extremely complicated, or she might actually have some kind of program changing it on the fly.
+“Undyne doesn’t know Alphys code any better than Papyrus.
+She says if the whole Underground is on the line though, it’s going to either be extremely complicated, or she might actually have some kind of program changing it on the fly.
 Or, what I think is most likely considering how fast you made the monsters who wanted to live have to move?
 I think there isn’t a program.
 I think she’s the one changing on the fly and improvising along the way.”

 “Herself?
 How do we beat that?”
 Frisk asked him.